North Macedonia - Country Commercial Guide

 Roads

-Some major highways are in good repair, but many secondary urban and rural roads are poorly maintained and poorly lit.
+Some major highways are in good condition, but many secondary urban and rural roads are poorly maintained and poorly lit.
 Driving safely in North Macedonia requires excellent defensive driving skills.
 Secondary mountain roads can be narrow, poorly marked, and lack guardrails, and can quickly become dangerous in inclement weather.
-Horse-drawn carts, livestock, dead animals, rocks, or other objects are sometimes found in the roadway.
+Horse-drawn carts, livestock, dead animals, rocks, or other objects are sometimes found on roadways.
 In case of emergency, drivers may contact the police at 192, the ambulance service at 194, and roadside assistance at 196, or the unified emergency help line number 112.
 Driving at night in rural mountainous areas is not advised due to poor or nonexistent lighting.

 Rent a Car Agencies: